redis/redis-io/views/download.md

 Where's Redis Cluster?
 ---

-Redis Cluster, the distributed version of Redis, is making a lot of progresses and will be released as beta at the start of Q3 2013, and in a stable release before the end of 2013.
+Redis Cluster, the distributed version of Redis, is making a lot of progresses and you can find a full implementation in the *unstable* branch at Github.
+It will be released as a release candidate at the end of 2013.
 You can [watch a video about what Redis Cluster can currently do](https://vimeo.com/63672368).
-The source code of Redis Cluster is publicly available in the `unstable` branch, check the `cluster.c` source code.